-Northfield's budgetary flexibility is very strong, in our view, with an available fund balance in fiscal 2016 of 76% of operating expenditures, or \$8.3 million.
+Northfield's budgetary flexibility is very strong, in our view, with an available fund balance in fiscal 2017 of 77% of operating expenditures, or \$8.7 million.
 We expect the available fund balance to remain above 30% of expenditures for the current and next fiscal years, which we view as a positive credit factor.
-The available fund balance includes \$7.1 million (64.9% of expenditures) in the general fund and \$1.2 million (11.1% of expenditures) that is outside the general fund but legally available for operations.
-Over the past three years, the total available fund balance has remained at a consistent level overall, totaling 75% of expenditures in 2015 and 77% in 2014.
+The available fund balance includes \$7.5 million (66.1% of expenditures) in the general fund and \$1.2 million (10.8% of expenditures) that is outside the general fund but legally available for operations.
+Over the past three years, the total available fund balance has remained at a consistent level overall, totaling 76% of expenditures in 2016 and 75% in 2015.

 We have included available cash in the municipal liquor store fund in our calculation of the city's available fund balance.
 The city has a formal fund balance policy requiring a minimum general fund reserve equal to 40% expenditures, and its general fund reserves have been well in excess of the policy minimum for a number of years.
-The city expects the unassigned portion of its fund balance will grow as a result of the surplus it expects n 2017.
-Management has indicated that the city has no plans to use reserves in fiscal 2018 and in its outook for 2019; given its stable operating environment and consistently strong budgetary performance, we expect reserves to remain stable and in excess of the city's policy requirement for the foreseeable future.
+Management has indicated that the city has no plans to use reserves in fiscal 2018 and in its outlook for 2019; given its stable operating environment and consistently strong budgetary performance, we expect reserves to remain stable and in excess of the city's policy requirement for the foreseeable future.